rshankras/Today-Extension-Tutorial/P02- Integrate App and Framwork/content.md

 }

 ```
-UserDefaults with suite name as “group.makeschool.MyCurrentAddress” is created which will be used for storing timezone preferences. **isTimeZone** function returns a boolean based on the value stored in UserDefaults(timezone key).
+UserDefaults with suite name as “group.makeschool.MyCurrentAddress” is created and this will be used for storing timezone preferences. **isTimeZone** function returns a boolean based on the value stored in UserDefaults.
 When the app is launched for the first time, the preference is not set hence isTimeZone will return true.

 # Update SettingsViewController